kingx90/gcp-exercise/README.md

 - Five folders were created with one .txt file inputed in each folder.
 - In the first folder created "folder1", a sample python flask app was deployed.

+## Conclusion
+- This exercise demonstrates the use of terraform for infrastructure as code provisioning in Google cloud platform, Identity and access management configurations and simple basic linux commands.